mich-murphy/mich-murphy.com/blog/content/pages/about.md

 path = "about"
 +++

-I'm Michael Murphy, a full time Data Engineer and part time Linux enthusiast.
+I'm Michael Murphy, a full time Data Engineer and part time GNU/Linux enthusiast.
 I've put this blog together to document all of the personal projects I work on, which I would otherwise undoubtedly forget.

 ## Highlighted Projects